Will Distributions from Our Parents’ Trust be Taxed?

 Response:

 To clarify one more point, there’s no tax on the receipt of an inheritance except in five states.
-There is a tax on estates, but federally only if the estate exceeds $11.7 million (in 2021).
-Some states have their own estate taxes with lower thresholds, the lowest being $1 million in Massachusetts and Oregon.
+There is a tax on estates, but federally only if the estate exceeds $14 million (in 2025).
+Some states have their own estate taxes with lower thresholds, the lowest being $1 million in Oregon.
 If the total value of the house and the accounts exceeds $1 million, you will want to check to see if an estate tax may be applicable in your state.

 Related Articles: